Approximate Bayesian inference in semiparametric copula models: Example: dependence among financial log-returns

+There are several other models which may be used in this setting; for a comparison, we use the quantile distributions, which are defined in terms of their inverse cumulative distribution functions, which are functions of the quantiles of a standard normal distribution \citep{rayner2002numerical}.
+In particular, we use a \textit{g}-and-\textit{k}, given by

+where $A$, $B$, $g$ and $k$ are the parameter of location, scale, skewness and kurtosis respectively and $z \sim \mathcal{N}(0,1)$.
+Here, we use the extension to time series data proposed by \cite{drovandi2011likelihood}, where $z_i$ follows a $MA(1)$ model

+where $n$ is the number of observations and $\eta_i \sim^{iid}N(0,1)$.
+Each $z_i$ is then diveded by $\sqrt{1+\alpha^2}$ to ensure it is marginally distribution as a standard normal.
+The most used approach to deal with this model, which is characterized by an intractable likelihood, is through approximate Bayesian computation \citep{allingham2009bayesian}, that is the approach we are using here.

+Once the marginal distributions are estimated, it is necessary to derive the pseudo-data to construct the copula.
+In this particular situation, the density function is analytically unavailable and so the distribution function.
+It is, therefore, possible to use a nonparametric approach to derive the pseudo-data, by using, for instance, a Pitman-Yor process prior as described in \cite{nieto2014bayesian}.
+This example shows the possibility to perform a separate analysis for the marginal distributions and the joint distribution.

+Once the pseudo-data have been derived, it is possible to apply Algorithm \ref{ABCOP}.
+Algorithm \ref{algo:ABCOP-logreturns} describes the several steps of implementation for the particular case of marginal GARCH-\textit{t} models, for the approximation of the posterior distribution of the first version of the multivariate Sperman's $\rho$, say $\rho_1$; for the tail dependence indices, it is possible to use a $\mathcal{U}nif(0,1)$ prior instead of the $\mathcal{U}nif(-1,1)$.
+Without loss of generality, we have decided to describe the case where an equal number of simulations is chosen in the first step, in such a way that the posterior distributions of all the univariate marginals are approximated by samples of equal size.

 Figure \ref{garcht_multi} shows the results of the Bayesian procedure based on Algorithm \ref{ABCOP} for $\rho_1$ and $\rho_2$ as defined in Section \ref{sec:multianalysis}.
-The frequentist estimates are $\hat{\rho}_1=0.679$ and $\hat{\rho}_2=0.627$, the approximated Bayesian posterior distributions are centered around these values, however they provide a quantification of the uncertainty that is not available with the frequentist procedure (as already shown in Section \ref{sec:multianalysis}).
+The approximated Bayesian posterior means are $0.604$ and $0.600$ for $\rho_1$ with the parametric and the nonparametric procedure respectively and $0.559$ and $0.561$ for $\rho_2$; the posterior distribution are centred around the frequentist estimates, however they provide a quantification of the uncertainty that is not available with the frequentist procedure (as already shown in Section \ref{sec:multianalysis}).
+The impact of the choice of the estimation procedure at the marginal step does not seem to have a great impact on the results.

 Figure \ref{garcht_multi_taildep} shows the corresponding results for the multivariate tail dependence indices as defined in Section \ref{sec:multianalysis}.
 In this case, the posterior distributions are strongly concentrated around small values, the posterior for $\lambda_U$ is strongly concentrated around $0$ and the posterior for $\lambda_L$ is concentrated around $0.12$.